The easiest way to check your collection day is via the My TRC App.

 - Place your bin on the kerb or road shoulder in rural areas, handle toward house

-- Place your bin at least one meter clear of telegraph poles, trees, street signs, cars or other bins
+- Place your bin at least one meter clear of telegraph poles, power lines, trees, street signs, cars or other bins

 - Don’t block pedestrian pathways or vehicle access